stevenrick/stevenrick/README.md

 ### Hi there 👋

 I am a Ph.D.
-Candidate in Computer Science and Engineering.
-I am a member of the <a href="https://hxi.ucsd.edu">Human-centered eXtended Intelligence Research Lab</a>) and the <a href="https://designlab.ucsd.edu">Design Lab</a> at UC San Diego.
+Candidate in Computer Science and Engineering and a member of both the <a href="https://hxi.ucsd.edu">Human-centered eXtended Intelligence Research Lab</a>) and the <a href="https://designlab.ucsd.edu">Design Lab</a> at UC San Diego.

 My dissertation focuses on the sensing of nonverbal behavior between doctors and patients in order to elucidate links between communication and equitable health outcomes.
 I use mixed methods to understand interpersonal interactions and contextual dynamics, and my work seeks to inform the design of future AI systems to better facilitate human collaboration.